sequentech/misc-tools/README.md

     python3 import_election_csv.py --config config/config_example.json -i config/test.csv -o config/test-dir -f csv-google-forms

-# agora-admin.py script
+# sequent-admin.py script

 ## Introduction

-Script to manage elections using both agora-elections and authapi together.
+Script to manage elections using both ballot-box and iam together.
 It allows to:
   - create an election with a census
-  - start or stop the election in authapi
+  - start or stop the election in iam
   - send auth messages to the census

-This script does not (currently) pretend to allow to do all the actions related to agora-elections or authapi, only those related to authapi.
-In cases those actions are also related to agora-elections and if it makes sense, like creating an election in both, then it allows that.
-But the admin/admin.py script from agora-elections still manages other agora-elections specific tasks like doing a tally, for example.
+This script does not (currently) pretend to allow to do all the actions related to ballot-box or iam, only those related to iam.
+In cases those actions are also related to ballot-box and if it makes sense, like creating an election in both, then it allows that.
+But the admin/admin.py script from ballot-box still manages other ballot-box specific tasks like doing a tally, for example.

 ## Plugin system